Steven Caldwell: Newcastle United

 On 2 February 2004, Caldwell joined fellow Premiership club Leeds United on loan as part of a loan swap for Michael Bridges who went in the opposite direction.
 He made his debut for the club, starting the whole game, in a 2–0 loss against Aston Villa five days later on 7 February 2004.
 Since joining Leeds United, Caldwell became a first team regular, playing in the centre–back position, as he attempt to help the club avoid relegation once again.
-It wasn't until on 10 April 2004 when Caldwell scored his first goal for Leeds United, in a 2–1 win against Blackburn Rovers.
+On 10 April 2004 Caldwell scored his first goal for Leeds United, in a 2–1 win against Blackburn Rovers.
 However, he was recalled by his parent club on 5 May 2004.
 By the time Caldwell was recalled, he made thirteen appearances and scoring once in all competitions.
-Following his absent, Leeds United was eventually relegated to the Championship.
+Following his absence, Leeds United was eventually relegated to the Championship.

 Once the 2003–04 season was concluded, Caldwell was released by Newcastle United and by the time he left the club, he made thirty–seven appearances and scoring two times in all competitions.